To my beloved Eva Merlán Bollaín, master painter of the Mouras of Gallaecia

 – OLD WOMAN Caileach (cf. Latin caelum “sky” and caeluleo ‘the color of the sky, blue’, and also “The Old Woman with a blue veil (representing sky)”.
 Builder of the landscape and the megalithic monuments.

-The fanciful granite formations staked up along Europe’s Atlantic headlands, according to the popular beliefs of the Celts, were created by an old [A]Moura woman, called a Velha [The Old Lady] a supernatural, elfic, feeric lady (= Old Caileach), who constructed megaliths, dolmens, mounds, forts, mountains, lakes and islands in Galicia as in Celtic Europa.
-Such features found along the road to Santo André de Teijido form the basis for an extensive body of folklore, and include the Pena Molexa in Vilasuso (O Val, Narón), an impressive stone [Galician ‘penedo’, psbl.
-Old Celtic *pen “head, head of the earth, rock” + suffix -eto/-edo (Pena Granha)] around fifteen feet wide an fifteen feet high, an astonishing megalith, oriented to the methonic year, set between two boulders.
-It is said in Vilasuso the the Pena Molexa was “Made by an old woman with her little finger”.
+The fanciful granite formations staked up along Europe’s Atlantic headlands, according to the popular beliefs of the Celts, were created by an old [A]Moura woman, called a Velha [The Old Lady] a supernatural, elfic, feeric Lady (= Old Caileach), who constructed megaliths, dolmens, mounds, forts, mountains, lakes and islands in Galicia as in Celtic Europa.
+Such features found along the road to Santo André de Teijido form the basis for an extensive body of folklore and include the Pena Molexa in Vilasuso (O Val, Narón), an impressive stone [Galician ‘penedo’, psbl.
+Old Celtic *pen “head, head of the earth, rock” + suffix -eto/-edo (Pena Granha)] around fifteen feet wide and fifteen feet high, an astonishing megalith, oriented to the methonic year, set between two boulders.
+It is said in Vilasuso the Pena Molexa was “Made by an old woman with her little finger”.

 A VELHA CONSTRUCTORA